Egg-03/License3j-WebAPI/README.md

       mvn clean package
       ```
       This will build the project binaries in the `target` folder of the repository as well.

+      Alternatively, you may check out our [Releases](https://github.com/Egg-03/License3j-WebAPI/releases/latest) page to download pre-built binaries.

 4.  **Running the API locally**